Treasury's Yellen says funding bill allows lending of $21 bln to IMF trust

 Yellen said the funding for the IMF reflected Washington's ongoing support for the institution and the unique role it plays in the international monetary system through its policy advice, capacity development and lending and focus on good governance, robust economic reforms and necessary adjustment.

 "I look forward to continuing our partnership with the IMF to support the needs of low-income countries,” Yellen said.
-(Reporting by Andrea Shalal; Editing by William Mallard)
+(Reporting by Andrea Shalal; Editing by William Mallard and Alistair Bell)